 This is my least favorite category of doors for those avoiding toxins or for chemically sensitive persons.

-Because the core is a solid MDF this potentially has the highest offgassing of the door types.
-MDF is usually made with urea-formaldehyde which is the type of formaldehyde that offgasses at higher rates and for a long time.
+Because the core is a solid MDF (or other lower-density fiberboard) this potentially has the highest offgassing of the door types.
+MDF is made with formaldehyde, they offgas for quite a while.